PictElm/josuushi/.github/ISSUE_TEMPLATE/error-report.md

 ---
 name: Error report
-about: This on has an error.
+about: This one has an error.
 title: ''
 labels: error
 assignees: ''